Consumer Medicine Information

 After using Capecitabine AN

 Keep your tablets in their container until it is time to take them.
-If you take the tablets out of their container they may not keep well.
+If you take the tablets out of their container they may

 Keep Capecitabine AN in a cool dry place where the temperature stays below 25°C.